 According to a report from the Urban Institute, up to 51% of potential homebuyers residing in the report’s U.S. metropolitan areas studied would qualify for some form of home down payment assistance.
 Upon applying, those homebuyers would be in line to receive between $2,000 and $39,000.

-That’s one reason actively looking for down payment assistance may be so important.
+Yet in SoFi’s recent survey, only 38% of potential homebuyers who said not having an adequate down payment was their biggest challenge had explored down payment assistance programs.
+Actively looking for down payment assistance could be a good move.
 When that search begins, the following funding sources may be a good place for homebuyers to start.

 HUD, the Gatekeeper